dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
- I'm sure I'm
+ I'm sure
-sure they will but I don't know if they're also going to see their electric bill go up and by the time the speculations they're probably going to
+they will but I don't know if
+they're also going to see their electric bill go up and by the time the speculations they're probably going to